 Apply online or download an application form.

 Part of the application form needs to be signed by a registered medical practitioner.
-You also need to provide evidence of your qualifying benefit (for example a letter from the Department of Work and Pensions confirming your award).
+You also need to provide evidence of your qualifying benefit (for example a letter from the Department of Work and Pensions confirming your award or entitlement to an award).